rodolphopicolo/spring-ecosystem/README.md

 Logging environment: ElasticSearch, Logstash and Kibana (ELK Stack) How to configure LogBack to send logs to ElasticSearch using Logstash and visualizing thru Kibana?

+When working with security, see how to handle the access denied: https://www.baeldung.com/exception-handling-for-rest-with-spring#denied